Learning to decode body language is powerful and one of the most important nonverbal communication skills.

 It’s safe to say that these patients felt de-feeted during this situation!

-Well, sometimes we don’t have that option (there’s no shame in that!).
-In these cases, we might choose to hold our own hand.
+When we don’t have someone else to hold onto, we might choose to hold our own hand.
 Sometimes we interlace our fingers, and other times we hug one hand on top of the other.

 What it Means: Interlaced fingers are a form of “self-hug.”
 Essentially, people who perform this gesture are comforting themselves with their hands, and it acts as a nostalgic reminder of the security we felt when holding hands with our parents as kids.